GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    new multi-processor enabled algorithm.

-*  Allow comma-separated colors instead of CPT files in options that are used to pass a CPT file (typically this means **-C**).
+*  Allow comma-separated colors instead of CPT files in options that are used to pass a CPT file (typically this means the **-C** option).

 *  Faster netCDF reading for COARDS table data (i.e., not grids).

 *  When importing grids via GDAL the projection info is preserved and stored as netCDF metadata.
    This will allow third party programs like GDAL and QGis to recognize the projection info of GMT created grids.
-Same thing happens when creating grids with :doc:`grdproject`
+Same thing happens when creating grids with :doc:`grdproject`.

-*  Tools using GSHHG can now access information for both Antarctica data set (ice-front and grounding line).
+*  Tools using GSHHG can now access information for both Antarctica data sets (ice-front and grounding line).

-*  Tools that specify pens may now explicitly choose "solid" as an attribute, and we added "dashed" and "dotted" as alternatives to "-" and ".".
+*  Tools that specify pens may now explicitly choose "solid" as an attribute, and we added "dashed" and "dotted" as alternatives to the shorthands "-" and ".".

-*  Added two alternative vector head choices (terminal and circle) in addition to the default "arrow" style.
+*  Added three alternative vector head choices (terminal, square and circle) in addition to the default "arrow" style.
 We have also added the option for trimming the beginning and/or end point location of a vector, and you may now place the vector head at the mid-point of the vector instead at the ends.